Hallé St Peter’s

 Bus routes: 24, 74, 76, 77, 78, 80, 83, 88, 89, 180, 181, 182, 184, 216, 217, 218, 231, X84

-There are bike racks for visitors to Hallé St Peter’s located on the Hood Street side of the building (available after 18 November) The racks are covered by the Hallé St Peter’s 24 hour CCTV surveillance cameras.
+There are bike racks for visitors to Hallé St Peter’s located on the Hood Street side of the building.
 Additional Bike Racks are available in Cutting Room Square.
 All bikes should be well locked and are left at the owners risk.

 For visitors who do visit by car there are a number of paid street parking bays (two hour time limit) on Blossom Street itself and further street bays on adjacent streets including George Leigh Street, Sherratt Street, Jersey Street Cornell Street.